4intelligence/scripting-faas/README.md

 dataset exceeds 14, feature selection methods will reduce dimensionality, guaranteeing the best results in a much more efficient way.
-In this example, we turn off the Lasso method and work only with Random Forestation and the correlation approach.
+In this example, we turn off the Lasso method and work only with Random Forest and the correlation approach.
+Notice that we have set 'apply.collinear = ""', this is the equivalent to specify that there is no need to avoid collinearity within the explanatory variables in the models.

 ``` r
 selection_methods = list(